Skip to content

 Introducing Tim Drake, The New Robin

 As you may know, there is more than one crime-fighter named Robin.
 At that point in the Batman comics, Jason Todd is in the past, and we are introduced to Tim Drake, the third Robin.
-If you are specifically interested by him, check out our guide to reading the Tim Drake comics in order.
+If you are specifically interested in him, check out our guide to reading the Tim Drake comics in order.
 Some of the comic books in the following list have been recently collected in Robin: Tim Drake Compendium Book One, you may want to check it out.

 Batman Reading Order - Knightfall Logo